 Requests 4, 5, 6, and 7 seek all documents seized from, and all toll records relating to, two iPhones described in the search warrant as "Subject Device-1" and "Subject Device-2."
-The District Attorney's Office obtained both of those phones from Cohen in the course of our investigation; and on June 15, 2023, we produced to defendant in discovery both the full forensic images of the phones as well as the digital forensic extraction reports accessible to the People's case team (which were filtered for privilege).
+The District Attorney's Office for produced to defendant in discovery both the formation as well as the formation accessible to the People's case team (which were filtered for privilege).
 As before, defendant cannot show a particularized need for materials he already possesses.